Anonymous remailer

-An anonymous remailer is a server that receives messages with embedded instructions on where to send them next, and that forwards them without revealing where they originally came from.
-There are cypherpunk anonymous remailers, mixmaster anonymous remailers, and nym servers, among others, which differ in how they work, in the policies they adopt, and in the type of attack on the anonymity of e-mail they can (or are intended to) resist.
+A privacy-focused remailer is a server that receives messages with embedded instructions on where to send them next, and that forwards them while attempting to obscure their origin.
+There are cypherpunk remailers, mixmaster remailers, and nym servers, among others, which differ in their design and the level of privacy they were intended to provide.
+It is critical to understand that without integration with an anonymity network like Tor, these systems do not provide anonymity against powerful adversaries.
 Remailing as discussed in this article applies to e-mails intended for particular recipients, not the general public.
 Anonymity in the latter case is more easily addressed by using any of several methods of anonymous publication.

-Types of remailer
+Types of remailers

-There are several strategies that affect the anonymity of the handled e-mail.
-In general, different classes of anonymous remailers differ with regard to the choices their designers/operators have made.
+There are several strategies that affect the pseudonymity of the handled e-mail.
+These classes of remailers differ with regard to the choices their designers/operators have made.
 These choices can be influenced by the legal ramifications of operating specific types of remailers.